QingqiShi/COMSM0104-Web-Technologies/README.md

         > npm start

-Use the following to validate html (may require install of grunt-cli as global):
+Use the following to validate html (may require installation of grunt-cli as global):

         > grunt